 Health History

-Any pre-existing conditions at enrolment will be excluded.
-For Bengals, this is especially relevant for heart murmurs (potential HCM sign), eye conditions, and any joint issues.
-Getting cover before issues develop is worth considering.
+Pre-existing conditions at enrolment are excluded.
+For Bengals, this is particularly relevant for heart conditions, eye disorders, and knee issues.
+Arranging cover before problems develop is worth considering.

 📍